 When one episode leads her stuck in traffic, Frankie becomes a patient of Dr. Oz (Stellan Skarsgård), a sympathetic psychiatrist.
 After he puts her through unconventional treat methods, he believes she may be suffering from dissociative identity disorder.
 He decides to use hypnosis on Frankie, and discovers she has two alter personalities.
 One is a frightened, unnamed seven-year-old, who the doctor identifies as Genius, and Alice, an older and racist Southern white woman.
 Dr. Oz then decides to explore his patient’s unresolved childhood trauma, in order to receive a healthier mental state.

-Wilson generously took the time recently to talk about filming ‘Frankie & Alice’ over the phone.
+Wilson generously took the time recently to talk about filming ‘Frankie & Alice’ over the phone during an exclusive interview.
 Among other things, the actress discussed how she was drawn to the character of Maxine because not only did she find the fact that Frankie was determined to overcome an illness that not many people were familiar with in the 1970s, but she was also happy to have the opportunity to work with Berry and Rashad; how she enjoyed working with Sax on the drama, as not only did he have a clear vision of how he wanted to present Frankie’s story, but he also encouraged the actors while they were filming; and how shooting ‘Frankie & Alice’ and her hit ABC medical drama series, ‘Grey’s Anatomy,’ are similar in the fact that both projects are filmed on a short shooting schedule.

 ShockYa (SY): You play Maxine in the biography drama, ‘Frankie & Alice.’
 What was it about the character and the film overall that convinced you to take on the role?